 To find the device and filesystem type you can use any of the following commands:

 fdisk -l ls -l /dev/disk/by-id/usb* dmesg lsblk

 To mount exFAT formatted USB drives you’ll need to install the free FUSE exFAT module and tools.

 Mounting ISO Files

-We can mount an ISO file using the loop device.
-The loop device is a special pseudo-device that makes a file accessible as a block device.
+You can mount an ISO file using the loop device which is a special pseudo-device that makes a file accessible as a block device.

 Start by creating the mount point, it can be any location you want:

 sudo mkdir /media/iso